push-based/nx-verdaccio/CONTRIBUTING.md

 The following optional folders can be present in a project root;

-- `perf` - micro benchmarks related code
+- `setup` - test setup code specific for a given project
 - `mocks` - test fixtures and utilities specific for a given project
-- `docs` - files related to documentation
+- `docs` - documentation files specific for a given project
-- `tooling` - tooling related code
+- `tooling` - tooling related code specific for a given project